-Hi, I'm Mason.
+Hi, I'm Mason

 I'm a photographer from the Yukon.

-When I started studying at McGill University in Montréal the following year, I found the city was lacking in my usual subjects i.e. big ass mountains, endless forests, vast glaciers, massive moose...
+But when I started studying at McGill University in Montréal the following year, I found the city was lacking in my usual subjects i.e. big ass mountains, endless forests, vast glaciers, massive moose...

 Photo by Sam Campbell, @samueljcampbell, hindsightcreative.ca

-Thankfully I discovered portraiture.
+Thankfully, I found portraiture.

 I feel lucky to have studied in these fields, knowing on a personal level how many psychological benefits can come from a good relationship with nature.